grpc-ecosystem/go-grpc-middleware/logging/zap/DOC.md

 ``` go
 func PayloadStreamClientInterceptor(logger *zap.Logger, decider grpc_logging.ClientPayloadLoggingDecider) grpc.StreamClientInterceptor
 ```
-PayloadStreamServerInterceptor returns a new streaming client interceptor that logs the paylods of requests and responses.
+PayloadStreamClientInterceptor returns a new streaming client interceptor that logs the paylods of requests and responses.

 ## <a name="PayloadStreamServerInterceptor">func</a> [PayloadStreamServerInterceptor](./payload_interceptors.go#L46)
 ``` go
 func PayloadStreamServerInterceptor(logger *zap.Logger, decider grpc_logging.ServerPayloadLoggingDecider) grpc.StreamServerInterceptor
 ```
-PayloadUnaryServerInterceptor returns a new server server interceptors that logs the payloads of requests.
+PayloadStreamServerInterceptor returns a new server server interceptors that logs the payloads of requests.

 This *only* works when placed *after* the `grpc_zap.StreamServerInterceptor`.
 However, the logging can be done to a separate instance of the logger.